On causal extrapolation of sequences with applications to forecasting: Introduction

+The present suggests to use the predicability featuring by band-limited processes for forecasting of more general processes that are not necessarily band-limited.
+This requires calculation of a trace of a band-limited process representing optimal approximation of the available observations.
+The extrapolation of this trace of a band-limited process can be used as a forecast.
+The motivation for that approach is based on the assumption that a band-limited part of a process can be interpreted as its regular part purified from a noise represented by high-frequency component.
+This leads to a problem of causal band-limited approximations for non-bandlimited processes which can be interpreted as a causal band-limited smoothing.

-For many applications, it is preferable to replace a process by its band-limited approximation.
-In theory, a process can be converted to a band-limited process with a low-pass filter.
-However, a ideal low-pass filter is non-causal; therefore, it cannot be applied for the process that is observable dynamically such that its future values are unavailable.
-Moreover, in continuous time setting, it was shown in \citet{rema} that the distance of the set of ideal low-pass filters from the set of all causal filters is positive; see also discussion in \citet{D12c}.
-Respectively, causal smoothing cannot convert a process into a band-limited one.
-There are many works devoted to causal smoothing and sampling, oriented on estimation and minimization of errors in $L_2$-norms or similar norms, especially in stochastic setting; see, e.g., Wiener \citet{W}, Szeg\"o \citet{Sz,Sz1}, Verblunsky \citet{V}, Kolmogorov \citet{K}, and more recent papers \citet{jerry,pollock,PFG,PFG1,AU,S,Bin}. {\citet{jerry}, \citet{pollock}, \citet{PFG}, \citet{PFG1}, \citet{AU}.}
+A known two-sided sequence can be converted into a band-limited process with a low-pass filter, and the resulting process will be an optimal band-limited approximation.
+However, a ideal low-pass filter is non-causal; therefore, it cannot be applied for dynamically observable processes with unavailable future values which excludes predicting and extrapolation problems.
+Respectively, causal smoothing cannot convert a process into a band-limited one; it is known that the distance of an ideal low-pass filter from the set of all causal filters is positive \cite{rema}.
+There are many works devoted to causal smoothing and sampling, oriented on estimation and minimization of errors in $L_2$-norms or similar norms, especially in stochastic setting; see e.g.\citet{AU,Alem,rema,CTao,CJR,D10,D12a,D16,PFG,jerri,K,W,Zhao, Zhao2}.